-The TOE100G-IP implements the Transport and Internet layer of TCP/IP Protocol using full hardwire logic, without the need for a CPU or DDR.
-This allows the user logic to be designed for processing the TCP payload data at the user interface of TOE100G-IP.
-The TOE100G-IP is responsible for building an Ethernet packet that contains the TCP payload data form the user and transmitting it to the Ethernet MAC (EMAC).
-If the user data size is too large to fit in one Ethernet packet, the TOE100G-IP will split the data into multiple packets to send it.
-To construct a complete Ethernet packet, the TOE100G-IP must process and append the TCP/IP header to the packet from EMAC, it extracts and verifies the packet.
-If the packet is valid, the TOE100G-IP extracts TCP payload data from the packet and forwards it to the user logic.
+The TOE10G-IP implements the Transport and Internet layer of TCP/IP Protocol using full hardwire logic, without the need for a CPU or DDR.
+This allows the user logic to be designed for processing the TCP payload data at the user interface of TOE10G-IP.
+The TOE10G-IP is responsible for building an Ethernet packet that contains the TCP payload data from the user and transmitting it to the Ethernet MAC (EMAC).
+If the user data size is too large to fit in one Ethernet packet, the TOE10G-IP will split the data into multiple packets to send it.
+To construct a complete Ethernet packet, the TOE10G-IP must process and append the TCP/IP header to the packet before transmitting.
+On the other hand, when the TOE10G-IP receives an Ethernet packet from EMAC, it extracts and verifies the packet.
+If the packet is valid, the TOE10G-IP extracts TCP payload data from the packet and forwards it to the user logic.
 Otherwise, the packet is rejected.